 Reuse existing pages and don’t store new pages: Selecting not to add new pages allows you to build a snapshot that has the pages updated but no new ones added.
 This option is useful if you made changes to the JSON Paths and as a consequence need to rebuild the Snapshot.
 As a result of building the Snapshot, all content that was set to be picked up by the Scan is added to the current Snapshot.

-Don’t reuse existing pages, update/store all encountered pages: Choose this option when it is the first time you build an origin (source) snapshot.
+Don’t reuse existing pages, update/store all encountered pages: Choose this option when it is the first time you build an origin (source) snapshot or if you want it to reflect the state of the site at the time of crawling.

 There is often a great deal of image content on websites, so indexing all of them can take a very long time to finish; it is a good idea to turn this option off the first time around, and enable it only later, when it is clear that image localization is also going to play a part.